rabbitmq/rabbitmq-website/tutorials/tutorial-two-java-stream.md

 Started consuming...
 ```

-The consumer is waiting for some new messages in the stream.
+The consumer is waiting for new messages in the stream.
 Let's publish some by running the sender again.
 Back to the first tab: